What Is Holistic Dog Care?

 Oils For Skin and Coat Health

 Omega fatty acids, such as those from fish oils, “are essential for skin, coat, GI and joint health,” says Nelson.
 “Obtaining them from fish oils and flaxseed is preferred to synthetically produced sources.”
-Again, there’s a crossover to human health since flaxseed is often now included in many breads, breakfast cereals, and other products.
+Again, there’s a crossover to human health since manufacturers often include flaxseed in many loaves of bread, breakfast cereals, and other products.

 Holistic Means More than Just Food